MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-supported-features.md

 # Mixed Reality OpenXR supported features in Unity

 The **Mixed Reality OpenXR Plugin** package is an extension of Unity's **OpenXR Plugin** and supports a suite of features for HoloLens 2 and Windows Mixed Reality headsets.
-Before continuing, make sure that you've installed **Unity 2020.2** or later, **OpenXR Plugin version 0.1.1** or later, and your Unity project is [configured for OpenXR](openxr-getting-started.md).
+Before continuing, make sure that you've installed **Unity 2020.2** or later, **OpenXR Plugin version 0.1.2** or later, and your Unity project is [configured for OpenXR](openxr-getting-started.md).

 ## What's supported

 The following features are currently supported:

-* Supports both UWP applications for HoloLens 2 and Win32 VR applications for Windows Mixed Reality headsets.
+* Supports UWP applications for HoloLens 2, and optimize for HoloLens 2 application model.
-* Optimizes UWP package and CoreWindow interaction for HoloLens 2 applications.
+* Supports Win32 VR applications for Windows Mixed Reality headset with latest controller profiles and holographic app remoting.
 * World scale tracking using Anchors and Unbounded space.
 * [Anchor storage API to persist anchors](#anchors-and-anchor-persistence) to HoloLens 2 local storage.
 * [Motion controller and hand interactions](#motion-controller-and-hand-interactions), including the new HP Reverb G2 controller.